complyue/edh-early-history/edh/README.md

 Haskell on its own has long achieved both in many domains, but in numeric crunching, the overwhelming success of Numpy/Pandas come with good reasons.

+My take is that object semantic may be more powerful to describe the mutable parts of your problem domain, while functional approach will be really fluent when describing just the immutable parts.

+And an object system is not necessarily strictly Object-Oriented in suiting particular problems, sometimes just managing transactional states is enough, e.g. Go solved many problems more fluently than other OO languages.

 ## Teasers

 ### Python style argument passing